Where Art Lives

 “I work with my feelings for things, colours and balance.
 Instinct guides my choices of design,” she says.
 And Hong Kong has served as a perfect backdrop.
 “I never imagined I would make my life here but Hong Kong and Asia have so much to offer and such a great lifestyle, it is really hard to leave.”
 Katie is a long-time friend of the Habitat team, having met Victoria Allan, Founder and Managing Director of Habitat, many years ago.
 “I have watched her build her incredible business over the years and have recommended her to so many friends who became her clients.
 Her team and her choice of properties are the best Hong Kong has to offer.”

-10 Chancery Lane Gallery opened its doors in May 2001.
+10 Chancery Lane opened it's doors in May 2001, now celebrating it's 20th anniversary this year!
 The gallery focuses on both established and emerging artists from around the world.
 It is committed to giving a breath of fresh air to the Hong Kong art scene by bringing works that can expand horizons, open minds and view the world and life in general through various different eyes, ideas and souls.
-Art is not just decoration for our walls but a connection with our deep inner selves and the world around us.
+Art is not just decoration for our walls but a connection with our deep innerselves and the world around us.